chesQhub/Master-thesis/Comparative_Genomics/ComparativeGenomics_README.md

 &nbsp;

 In subfolders, "true" reliable syntenic orthologous genes (syntelog) per set are shown in tables.
 Please, take a look at the last column.
-A link is located here that can be used to visualize with Genome EVOlution Analysis tool (GEvo) each triplet of syntelogs.
+A link is located here redirecting to Genome EVOlution Analysis tool (GEvo) to visualize each triplet of syntelogs.

 &nbsp;